 Google Ads offline conversion might not only be the way to track users who converted offline but also an accurate way to track online conversion without relying on machine learning algorithms.

 Google Ads offline conversion tag uses Firebase for authentication and Google Ads developer's account.
-We simplified the process of creating these two entities for stape users, which is why the list of needed things to set up Google Ads offline conversions depends on whether you are a stape user.
-The detailed information you can find here.
+We simplified the process of creating these two entities for Stape users, which is why the list of needed things to set up Google Ads offline conversions depends on whether you are a stape user.

 You can set up offline conversion data into Microsoft Ads by uploading events that occurred outside of online interactions.
 When matched with users who interacted with Bing ads, these events are recorded as conversions.
-This process is similar to using Facebook's offline conversion API, with added details on setup requirements and additional parameters necessary for proper implementation, which are covered in detail in the article.
+This process is similar to using Facebook's offline conversion API, with added details on setup requirements and additional parameters necessary for proper implementation.

 By understanding how conversion tracking works and what data it can provide, businesses can make more informed decisions regarding their marketing efforts - and see a boost in sales as a result.
 If you're interested in implementing an offline conversion tracking solution for your business but aren't sure where to start, contact our team of experts at Stape support.
 We'd be happy to help you get started on the path to increased offline sales.